GECKODocs/docs2/docs/projects.md

 **OR**

-When I click Complete on the task..
+on clicking 'Complete' in the task..

 :::important note
 It’s worth noting here that if the original task contained any subtasks, the **same structure of ‘Parent task and its Subtasks’ will be created in the new task**.